sdwheeler/seanonit/content/blog/posts/2016-12-05-using-git-from-powershell/index.md

 title: Using Git from PowerShell
 date: 2016-12-05T13:37:09
 draft: false
+showReadTime: false
+categories:
+  - PowerShell
+tags:
+  - git
+  - posh-git
+  - GitHub
+abstract: >
+  How to set up your PowerShell environment to use Git and GitHub.
 ---

+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.
+For a more up-to-date discussion of this topic, see
+> [Taming Git and GitHub with PowerShell][07] on my Presentations site.

 This year has been full of changes for me.
 One of the biggest changes is that my job requires me to use Git and GitHub for almost all of my work.
 Before this new job, I had never used Git.
 By default, the Git installer installs the bash command shell.
 Most of the documentation is written assuming